 Early History of the Cheeseborough family

 This web page shows only a small excerpt of our Cheeseborough research.
-Another 105 words (8 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Cheeseborough History in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) covering the years 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Cheeseborough History in all our PDF Extended History products and printed products wherever possible.

 Cheeseborough Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cheeseborough include Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Cheeseborough family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Cheeseborough Notables in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 Cheeseborough Settlers in United States in the 17th Century

 - William Cheeseborough, who arrived in Boston, Massachusetts in 1631

 Contemporary Notables of the name Cheeseborough (post 1700) +

 - E. R. Cheeseborough, American Democrat politician, Delegate to Democratic National Convention from Texas, 1928

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, December 8) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html